guikarai/IBMDPP/audit-trail.md

 * co-signing a policy
 * deploying a policy

 Such activities needs to be logged acurrately for both security and compliance reasons.
 Let's access to some audit logs.
+There are APIs provinding also diagnostic information about IBM Data Privacy Passport providing you usefull insights.

-There are API's provinding also diagnostic information about IBM Data Privacy Passport providing you usefull insights.
+The following section is available via SLS Lab Services workshop!
+Are you interested?

 ## AUDIT